 The ClimaCell Locust Project

-ClimaCell seeks to contribute to addressing the locust crisis with an innovative, 360-degree locust monitoring tool for use by public and private sector organizations critical to the response and local stakeholders impacted by locust.
+The team developed a prototype of the 360-degree locust monitoring tool that will be critical for public and private organizations in order to respond to local stakeholders impacted by locust.

 FEB - APRIL 2021